 - ½ cup small pieces of char siu (Chinese barbecued pork) - if you don't have this available, feel free to substitute with chicken or other meats of your choice

 - 1 Tbsp shaoxing wine

 - 4 cups of overnight cooked Jasmine rice or

 - Salt and white pepper to taste

 - In the same wok, add in another 2 Tbsp of oil and let it heat up.
 Then add in the garlic and cook for about 10 seconds, then add in the carrots, mushrooms and peas and stir-fry them until they are soft, about 2 minutes or so then splash in the shaoxing wine.
-Add in the prawns and cook for about 30 seconds or so and then add the char siu, soy sauce, sesame oil, salt and pepper.
+Add in the shrimp and cook for about 30 seconds or so and then add the char siu, crab meat and give it a few stir.
+Add in the rice, soy sauce, sesame oil, salt and pepper.
 Stir everything to mix.
-Have a taste and adjust seasoning by adding more soy sauce if needed.
-Turn off the heat and add in the spring onions.
+Have a taste and adjust seasoning by adding more salt if needed.
+Turn off the heat and add in the green onions.
 Stir again to mix everything.
 Serve immediately